 If another party was responsible for the circumstances which led up to your accident – whether this other party is a person, a business or some other kind of body – then you may well be in a position to make an accident claim for compensation, meaning that you needn’t be out of pocket yourself following any expenses incurred by the accident.

 Expenses can include the likes of travel expenses, medical expenses and, in the longer term, any loss of income brought about by the impact the accident may have had on your ability to keep going to work and earning a wage.

 What type of accidents can I claim for?

-As experts in the field we deal in accidents of every imaginable kind, but most of the cases we handle can be slotted into one of the following categories:
+While there are accidents of every imaginable kind, most of the cases that injury solicitors deal with can be slotted into one of the following categories:

 - Slips, trips or falls

 - Accidents at work

 - Road traffic accidents